Kellogg-Sicker Building (aka Browne's Star Grill)

 Herman Carl Pochert financed the building, which was designed by Darmer and built by the Knoell Brothers construction firm.
 There were a number of businesses that occupied the building, ranging from shoe stores, to vaudeville theatre, a carpet store, and a hotel.
 John Samuelson, a native of Sweden, ran Samuelson’s Shoe Store at this address for almost 35 years.
 Click here to view a photo of the Pochert Building from Tacoma Public Library's collection.

 A review of businesses housed in both buildings highlight the multi-ethnic diversity of the neighborhood with Scandinavian, Middle Eastern and Japanese business owners.
 Historic “K” Street had a strong booster organization.
 By the 1960s urban flight had left this once bustling area of Tacoma increasingly underutilized.
 In 2005, the City purchased half the city block, including these two buildings.
-The four parcels were then going to be sold to a private developer for demolition and construction of a mixed-use building.
-The Kellogg-Sicker and Pochert buildings have been vacant and in decay since the City obtained ownership of the property.
-The buildings are in the heart of what once was a thriving commercial district.
+The Kellogg-Sicker and Pochert buildings sat vacant until 2013 when the four parcels were sold to Kevin Grossman and business partners who are in the process of rehabilitating the buildings for residential and retail.

-In partnership with the New Tacoma Neighborhood Council and the MLK Sub-area Plan Steering Committee, Historic Tacoma submitted a nomination for the buildings to the Tacoma Register of Historic Places in October 2012.
-The first hearing before the Landmarks Preservation Commission is scheduled for February 13, 2013 with the public hearing tentatively scheduled for about one month later.
-Historic Tacoma is currently working with a private developer and the Tacoma Housing Authority, each of which is looking to redevelop the properties.
+In partnership with the New Tacoma Neighborhood Council and the MLK Sub-area Plan Steering Committee, Historic Tacoma submitted a nomination for the buildings to the Tacoma Register of Historic Places in October 2012 and they were added to the Register, by City Council resolution, in mid-2013.

 Photo credits: Gerry Sperry